-- Add 1-1/2 cups of the ghee to the gram flour in a large bowl and combine well with fingers to make a mixture that feels like coarse crumbs.
-Add the milk and mix well.Allow this mixture to rest for about an 15 to 20 minutes.
+- Add 1-1/2 cups of ghee to the gram flour in a large bowl and combine well with fingers to make a mixture that feels like coarse crumbs.
+Stir in the milk to the above coarse crumbs mixture and rub between the palms to combine well.

-Add the sugar syrup and keep stirring till the mixture turns thick and leaves the sides of the pan, it will also be a little dry.
-This process will also take about 10-12 minutes.Take care not to stir to for too long; if you do it will become too rubbery.
+- Gradually add the sugar syrup and keep stirring till the mixture thickens and leaves the sides of the pan.
+Take care not to stir to for too long; if you do the mixture will become too rubbery when set.

 - Turn off heat and transfer the mixture into the greased rectangular pan, leveling such that the Mohanthal is about two inches in height.